CrunchyData/postgres-operator/README.md

 Choose the type of backup (full, incremental, differential) and [how frequently you want it to occur][disaster-recovery-scheduling] on each PostgreSQL cluster.

-#### Backup to S3
+#### Backup to S3 or GCS

-[Store your backups in Amazon S3][disaster-recovery-s3] or any object storage system that supports the S3 protocol.
+[Store your backups in Amazon S3][disaster-recovery-s3], any object storage system that supports the S3 protocol, or [GCS][disaster-recovery-gcs].
 The PostgreSQL Operator can backup, restore, and create new clusters from these backups.

 #### Multi-Namespace Support